 Charging Various Tesla Models

-In a charging station, you get to charge a maximum of 120 kW per car and this will take around 20 minutes to charge to 50% and one and a half hours to take the charge to 100%
+In a charging station, you get to charge a maximum of 120 kW per car, and with this, it will take around 20 minutes to charge to 50% and one and a half hours to charge the tesla to 100%

 The Tesla version you have and the battery in place will determine the charging system for Tesla.
 For instance, the Tesla version comes in either a standard 60kWh battery, lithium-ion battery or 85 kWh unit.
 In some instances, you will find the model S has one or more onboard chargers and this will influence the charging time.

 If you have the standard 60 kWh battery, you get a range of 232 miles while the more powerful 85 kWh provides 300 miles.
 The battery, while powerful, comes for an extra $10,000.
 Using a 110 volt and at a rate of 5 miles for every hour of charge, you should get to a 300-mile charge at 52 hours.
 If you want to charge for shorter periods, then use the 240-volt socket which gives 31 miles for an hour of charging.
 Charging for 300 miles will cost you 9.5 hours.

 To charge your Tesla model fast, get twin chargers in the car and connect them to a wall mounted 90 amp, 240 volt wall connector.
 This will increase the charging time to 62 miles per hour and for 300 miles, will take you 4 hours and 45 minutes.
 It is this system that enables Model S owners to charge faster than the rest.

 In most of the public electric charging stations, you should do this at a rate of 22 miles per hour.
 If you have a Model S that is configured for supercharging, you can charge for 300 miles for an hour.
 This is due to the 480 volts at 120 kWh delivered at Tesla Supercharger stations.